Tips for Filming Slow Motion

 First, How Slow Motion Actually Works

 Understanding the basic principle of slow motion is helpful for both properly following and bending the format’s rules, so bear with me for just a second.
 Slow motion captures a bunch of pictures very fast—at least 120 images per second, and often 300 or more.
 Meanwhile, video typically plays back at an eyeball-friendly 24-30 frames a second.
 Your 300 images may have been filmed in one second of real shooting, but they will last for 10 seconds on screen, because you want to slow things done on the screen.
-And slow motion is born. video service toronto
+And slow motion is born. slow motion, slow motion video, slow motion filming, slow mo

 Frame rate per second